A German Immigrant Girl Shares Her Adventure

 Without doubt, we should be without food or shelter in a few days, and I must act at once, for my father was too far advanced in life to begin business anew, even if he had the means.

-Chapter V : The New Home
+Chapter V: The New Home

 I had ceased to wear them because their brightness seemed to mock my misery, and the sight of them now brought up mournful memories of happier days.
 I would fain have kept them for the sake of the past, but the price they would bring would furnish food and shelter for my father in his old age, and they must go.

 I laid them out one by one until I came to a diamond necklace that my father had presented on my eighteenth birthday.
-That was the Summer of my first acquaintance with Esmond, and I had then worn it on many delightful occasions. " I will part with the rest first," I thought, "and if necessity requires it, this also, but till then I will keep it,"
+That was the summer of my first acquaintance with Esmond, and I had worn it on many delightful occasions. " I will part with the rest first," I thought, "and if necessity requires it, this also, but till then I will keep it,"

-I estimated what the others would probably bring and concluded I should have sufficient to purchase the cottage if it was to be had and for our support.
+I estimated what the others would probably bring and concluded I should have sufficient to purchase the cottage if it were to be had and for our support.
 This removed a great weight from my mind.

 However, I determined to say nothing of this to my father, for I wished to give him a pleasant surprise if possible.
 And this I thought I could easily do, for he was so absorbed with his business that he would not notice my movements.

-The following day I sought, as the night before, to cheer and comfort him and prepare him as far as I could for whatever the future might have in store for him.
+The following day, as the night before, I sought to cheer and comfort him and prepare him as far as I could for whatever the future might have in store for him.

 And it was well that he was thus in a measure prepared, for in a few days goods, home, everything save a few articles, among which was my piano, that his creditors in kindness spared to us, was gone.

-I determined to keep one servant, who had long been with us, and who would have clung to us as long as her services seemed necessary, even with no prospect of any remuneration, and she entered heartily into all my plans.
+I determined to keep one servant, who had long been with us and would have clung to us as long as her services seemed necessary, even with no prospect of any remuneration, and she entered heartily into all my plans.
 With our combined efforts, we soon had everything in perfect order.

 The front and principal room of the cottage was a large and delightful room, with a view from the windows not unlike that from my old home.
 On the floor of this room, we placed a bright carpet and covered the walls with our pictures, which were among the things sacred to us.
-In this room, we also put the piano, with a sofa and chairs to match, with my father's easy-chair and books, and numerous other articles, which I had caused to be purchased because I knew he prized and would miss them.
+In this room, we also put the piano, with a sofa and chairs to match, with my father's easy chair and books, and numerous other articles, which I had caused to be purchased because I knew he prized and would miss them.

 When all was so nearly so that I thought I could finish alone, I sent Dora into the kitchen to prepare dinner. " Be sure," I said, "to have a perfect one and be particular to have my father's favorite dishes."

 She went about it with a will, and I knew it would be forthcoming.
-In due time the savory odors proceeding from that quarter proclaimed the incredible things being prepared for the table.
+In due time, the savory odors proceeding from that quarter proclaimed the incredible things being prepared for the table.

-" No, my child," he replied sadly, " I must go searching for some lodgings for us somewhere, though where the means to pay for it is coming from Heaven alone knows."
+" No, my child," he replied sadly, " I must go searching for some lodgings for us somewhere, though where the means to pay for it is coming from, Heaven alone knows."

 "But come and take this walk with me first," I urged, and without scarcely seeming to know which way he was going, he allowed me to lead him away.
 We were at the little gate before the cottage in a few minutes.